The Green Producers Club was founded in Norway in 2018, by the Oslo-based film production company Babusjka.

-The Club rapidly grew and soon counted 50 members across the Nordic countries.
+The Club rapidly grew and soon counted 50 members across the Nordic countries (as of May 2023, this has grown to more than 100).
 As the pandemic hit us, and productions came to a halt, we were approached by players across the cultural sector asking whether the Club was open for members outside the TV and film industry.

 In these conversations, it became clear to us that the sector really wanted to contribute and to change, but that the tools to do so did not exist.

 Most importantly, we understood that whether we produce films, theatre, festivals or events, we affect the same emission categories.
 We need transport, equipment, food, and drinks.
 And we generate waste.
 What if we made a tool that measured emissions in the whole sector, based on the same stem, but also adaptable to the unique aspect of each industry?